-by John Darer CLU ChFC MSSC RSP CLTC
+by John Darer CLU ChFC MSSC CeFT RSP CLTC

-When a structured settlement is established, the defendant or in most cases the defendant's insurer, pays 100% of its cost of settlement
+When a structured settlement is established, the defendant or (in most cases) the defendant's insurer, pays 100% of its cost of settlement

 immediately and is completely released from the claims alleged by the plaintiff in the claim or lawsuit complaint.

 60 year old Jeffrey Triptenfeld was attending a party at a rooftop bar in Manhattan, when he tumbled over a low railing.
 The resulting injuries, were extensive painful and rendered Jeff unable to work for an extended period of time.
 Following a mediation at JAMS, his lawyer Gray T. Whiteshark of Carcaradon Carcarius and Snails, reached a nice settlement with the bar's insurers, Dram Shop Insurance Company of New York, for $975,000 a portion of which is to be structured to provide stable income to Jeffrey so that he can delay receiving social security retirement until age 70 when it will be 75% higher than taking it age 62.
-The cost of the structure is $350,000 including the qualified assignment fee and will be placed with Metropolitan Life Insurance Company.
+The cost of the structure is $350,000 including the qualified assignment fee and will be placed with Metropolitan Tower Life Insurance Company.

 How It Works

-But I Read Somewhere Where the Defendant Doesn't Pay All of the Money When There is a Structured Settlement
+But I Read Somewhere Where the Defendant Doesn't Pay all of the Money When There is a Structured Settlement

 If you read such information it is inaccurate and typically found on the websites of the bottom feeders in the structured settlement secondary market who use the misinformation in an effort to unsettle structured settlement annuitants to sell for pennies on the dollar.
-What is described above in How it Works is how the majority of structured settlement transactions have happened in the last 30 years.
+What is described above in How it Works is how the majority of structured settlement transactions have happened in the last 36 years.